Things to consider after an accident

 Written by William Temple-Smith.

-William Temple-Smith is a paralegal for both Ruth Hudson’s and Emily Harris’s Practice Groups.
+William Temple-Smith is a paralegal for Ruth Hudson’s Practice Group.
 William works on a variety of different compensation matters, with a particular focus on motor vehicle accidents and public liability claims.